d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 [4]-  Running                 sleep 15 &
 [5]+  Done                    find /usr > /tmp/allusrfiles
 ```
-The + shows the most recents process added to the background
+The + shows the last (=most recent) process added to the background
 The – shows the second to last process added to the background
-To pause a process and put it in the background use ctrl + Z.
+To pause a process and put it in the background use ctrl + Z
 ```bash
 student@linux-ess-desktop:~$ sleep 50
 ^Z